xCDAT/xcdat/docs/getting-started-guide/installation.rst

    We highly recommend visiting the `xarray tutorial`_ and `xarray documentation`_ pages if you aren't familiar with ``xarray``.

-2. xCDAT is distributed through conda, which is available through Anaconda and Miniforge.
+2. xCDAT is distributed on the Conda platform, which is available through Anaconda and Miniforge.

    We recommend following the `Quick command line install`_ steps in the Miniforge docs to install Miniforge.
 Those steps are also provided below for Unix-like platforms